hypercube-software/flux-pattern-with-rxjs/README.md

 ### The main idea

-The share state is just a tree of objects hosted in a singleton called a store.
+The shared state is just a tree of objects hosted in a singleton called a **store**.
 Any modification on this tree will fire an event inside an event bus.
 We are going to build this event bus using an Rx [Observable](https://RxJS-dev.firebaseapp.com/guide/observable).
 You can subscribe to it and unsubscribe from it at any point in time.

 The observable is like a stream of events.
 Each event is just a string saying "the property A.B.C.D in the shared state have changed".